 I hope that this article teaches you all about how to stop moving while sleeping.
 Now that you know what to do, you can learn to treat yourself or loved ones who suffer from these types of sleeping problems.
 So what are you waiting for?
 If you or anyone else moves while sleeping, then try these methods to stop it now!

-If you have any questions or would like to share your experiences on how to stop moving while sleeping, then comment down below.
+If you have any questions or would like to share your experiences on how to stop moving in sleep, then comment down below.
 I would love to hear what you have to think about the matter.